TheLaw1337/negativespaces/README.md

 ### ALT+L (Launch) ###

 Starts the game at the src directory.
-If it does not, please check the contents of `launch.sh` (UNIX) / `launch.bat` (WINDOWS) and adjust.
+If it does not, please check the tasks.json.
+On Windows, you have to use the Command Promt (instead of PowerShell) as default terminal.

 ### gulp dist ###